peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger bthis,
         int bitCount);

 Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits.
-A value of 1 doubles this value, a value of 2 multiplies it by 4, a value of 3 by 8, a value of 4 by 16, and so on.
+A value of 1 doubles this value, a value of 2 multiplies it by 4, a value of 3 &times; by, a value of 4 &times; by, and so on.

 <b>Parameters:</b>